joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 The project was really a free-for-all.
 You could choose to do it in teams of one to four, hence I opted to do it alone.
 I did a project involving the [NASA Degradation Dataset on Kaggle](https://www.kaggle.com/datasets/behrad3d/nasa-cmaps), and really had a chance to apply the Q-Learning algorithm from ML4T.
 The project was well-received.

+CDA made me think deeply about each algorithm and properly savour every proof and understand how they are mathematically derived.
+Through this course, I was able to gain a better understanding of the Gradient Descent Algorithm, and was able to co-publish [a paper](https://atcm.mathandtech.org/EP2024/abstracts.html#22173) with my Professor, Dr Ho Weng Kin, during Summer 2024.
+Dr Ho is like [Master Yoda](https://www.youtube.com/watch?v=fxCR2bFWHxM).

+---

-I've done triathlons in my life, Summer 2024 was an academic triathlon that almost broke me.
+I've done many triathlons in my life, and Summer 2024 was an academic triathlon that almost *broke me*.

 Swim: ML4T
 Always the worst, no one can be fully prepared for open water swims - the waves, getting kicked in the face or needing to pee on the move.

 Bike: HCI
 Easy if there are no hills, and you know this is the longest distance of the three.
-Pelotons in triathlons are the worst because they have poor overtaking etiquette.
+Pelotons in triathlons are the worst because other cyclists have poor overtaking etiquette.

 Run: CDA
 What I am good at and I experience flow while doing.